Dry January: A sobering perspective on safe choices

 - Slowed reaction time.

-We know it might seem nice to relax with something different during Dry January but being safe is what matters most.
-Remember, whether you’re drinking or using cannabis, it's never OK to drive if you’re impaired.
-Please make smart choices, stay safe and help others do the same.
+While it's not uncommon to trade cannabis for alcohol during Dry January, being safe is what matters most.
+Remember, whether you’re drinking or using cannabis, it's never OK or legal to drive if you’re impaired.
+Make a plan.
+Make smart choices, and keep your 2025 on track.

-For more tips on staying safe, check out our resources page linked here.
+For more tips on staying safe, check out the Cannabis and Driving Education Resources page.